 Navigant supported the European Commission in developing, monitoring, and enabling sustainable biofuels

-Navigant has also supported the commission in their compliance with sustainability criteria by assessing if voluntary schemes cover all required sustainability criteria and analyzing the operation of these schemes over time.
+Navigant has also supported the European Commission in their compliance with sustainability criteria by assessing if voluntary schemes cover all required sustainability criteria and analyzing the operation of these schemes over time.

-With the insights generated by Navigant, the commission and other stakeholders can continuously improve the sustainability of biofuel production and of bioenergy production, while also ensuring a stable market for stakeholders involved.
+With the insights generated by Navigant, the European Commission and other stakeholders can continuously improve the sustainability of biofuel production and of bioenergy production, while also ensuring a stable market for stakeholders involved.